blockchain/lib-exchange-client/python/docs/TradingApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **get_orders**
-> list[OrderSummary] get_orders(symbol=symbol, _from=_from, to=to, status=status, page=page)
+> list[OrderSummary] get_orders(symbol=symbol, _from=_from, to=to, status=status, limit=limit)

 Get a list orders

 Returns live and historic orders, defaulting to live orders.
-Returns at most 50 results, use pagination to return further results
+Returns at most 100 results, use timestamp to paginate for further results

 ### Example